Free Missouri Public Records (Search Information Databases)

 Missouri Inmate Records & Locating Detainees

-Missouri inmate records are public records in line with the state’s Sunshine Law.
+Missouri inmate records can be viewed by anyone, as these are public records in line with the state’s Sunshine Law.
 As per the MDOC, there were a total of 54,497 inmates, parolees, and probationers.
 Of these, 61.23% were in the state, county jails, and CWC facilities.
 Regional facilities accounted for 25.47%.

-How Do I Find Someone in a Missouri Jail?
-Or Someone Who Was Arrested?
+How Do I Find Someone Arrested or Detained in a Missouri Jail?

 Interested persons looking to find out if someone is in a Missouri jail would first have to establish what county or city the offender has been arrested.
 Having knowledge of the names of the offender would be of importance as well.
 Requesters will need to commence their search at local police departments or sheriff’s offices.